owncloud/ocis/docs/ocis/development/building.md

 cd ocis
 {{< / highlight >}}

-## Build the ocis binary
+## Build the oCIS binary

-The ocis binary source is in the ocis/ocis folder.
+The oCIS binary source is in the ocis/ocis folder.
 In this folder you can build the ocis binary:

 {{< highlight txt >}}
 make generate